Old Sodbury: Church

 The Church of Saint John the Baptist is late Norman or Transitional, and is some 900 years old.
 It has two effigies of knights: one is late 14th century, carved in wood; and the other is dated to 1240, carved in stone, featuring a very large shield.
 These two are considered to have been lords of the local manor.

 The church is of late Norman period, and although it has been much enlarged and altered, much of the original work remains.
-In the nave there is an arcade of Normal columns, there are two Norman windows and the tower is also Norman.
+In the nave there is an arcade of Norman columns, there are two Norman windows and the tower is also Norman.

 In the churchyard at Old Sodbury is a number of old bale-tombs; these were tombs for rich merchants.
 Some of the gravestones date back to the early 19th century.
 Just outside the churchyard on the hillside is a topograph (a large stone with an engraving), installed to commemorate the second millennium, that shows Old Sodbury in relation to its geographical surroundings.